Sign up for the free Shakespeare Newsletter

 Of such an ungrown warrior.

-PRINCE HENRY O, this boy 25
+PRINCE HENRYO, this boy

-Lends mettle to us all!
+Lends mettle to us all!25

-EARL OF DOUGLAS Another king! they grow like Hydra's heads:
+EARL OF DOUGLASAnother king! they grow like Hydra's heads:

 I am the Douglas, fatal to all those